 Kelnor is packaged in blister packs containing 28 tablets each.
 There are 21 active tablets, which are yellow and contain the active hormones.
 There are 7 white inert tablets, which do not contain the active ingredients.
 There are two ways to start Kelnor, the Day 1 Start and the Sunday Start.

-If you miss one of the white active pills, you should take it as soon as you remember.
+In case you miss an active (white) pill, take it immediately once you remember.
 Your next pill should be taken at the normal time, even if you take 2 pills in one day.
-If you forget to take 2 active pills in a row, you should take 2 pills on the day you remember and 2 pills the next day.
-Then resume taking pills as normal.
-You should use a backup birth control method, such as condoms, for the next 7 days if you miss 2 active pills, as there is an increased risk for pregnancy during that first week.
+If you forget to take 2 active pills in a row, take 2 pills once you remember, and follow up by taking 2 pills the next day.
+Then continue to take the pills as normal.
+It is advisable to use a back-up birth control method such as condoms over the next 7 days if you miss 2 or more doses, as there is an increased risk to become pregnant during that first week.
 Refer to the package insert or ask your doctor if you are not sure what you should do if you forget to take your pill(s).

 It is common to experience some side effects when taking Kelnor, but these are usually mild and often resolve after you have been taking Kelnor for a few weeks.
 Common side effects include:

 Irregular periods or spotting when you first start taking the pill